Mercury exploration

 Development of the spacecraft is now on going based on the experiences of the past missions including ISAS/JAXA Geotail (Magnetospheric probe) / Nozomi (Mars orbiter) / HAYABUSA (Asteroid probe) and ESA Cluster (Magnetospheric multi probes) / Mars Express (Mars observer) / Rosetta (Comet probe).

 As other Mercury program, there is MESSENGER which have been adopted as one of the Discovery programs of NASA (USA).
-MESSENGER was launched in 2004, and will be arrived at Mercury after seven years travel, and observe Mercury in 1 earth year.
+MESSENGER was launched in 2004, and arrived at Mercury in March 2011 after the long journey of seven years.
+The MESSENGER spacecraft is still in orbit around Mercury, sending a lot of scientific data that make us understand the Hermean environment.

-Because of the inclination of the orbit and the limitation of the field of view of the instruments, investigations for Magnetosphere or the internal structure of Mercury is difficult by MESSENGER.
-But, it will make the first surveys of the geology and composition on all surfaces of Mercury, and also observe Northern Hemisphere in detail.
+Because of the inclination of the orbit and the limitation of the field of view of the instruments, investigations for the whole magnetosphere or the internal structure of Mercury is difficult by MESSENGER.
+However, it is making the first survey of the geology and composition on all surfaces of Mercury, and in particular observe Northern Hemisphere in detail.

-Discovery of MESSENGER means the appearance of new observation targets for BepiColombo.
+Discovery by MESSENGER means the appearance of new observation targets for BepiColombo.
 BepiColombo will complete the intensive study of Mercury begun with the exploration by MESSENGER.
-Synergistic strategies of exploration will enable efficient use of BepiColombo resources in a more detailed studies of Mercury.
+Synergistic strategies of exploration will enable efficient use of BepiColombo resources in more detailed studies of Mercury.

 BepiColombo mission: Spacecraft